gshipley/summitlab14/Chapters/05-ConfigureLocalMachineForDNS.md

 ##**Configuring example.com resolution for OS X version 10.7 and above**

 With newer versions of OS X, the operating system will remove a DNS server from the resolution system if the server fails to return a proper address and the next server resolves it.
-During the OpenShift Enterprise 2.0 installation, the *oo-install* tool does not enable forwarding on the bind instance which will result in domain names other than **.exmaple.com* not resolving.
+During the OpenShift Enterprise 2.0 installation, the *openshift.sh* installation script does not enable forwarding on the BIND instance, which will result in domain names other than **.example.com* not resolving.
 Fortunately we can solve this using the */etc/resolver/* system in place for OS X.

 In order to enable this functionality, we need to create the */etc/resolver* directory if it doesn't exist.
 Open up a terminal on your OS X machine and enter in the following commands: